mouaadhalimi/StudyMate/README.md

 ---

-**StudyMate** transforms your study materials into an interactive, searchable knowledge space — helping you learn, recall, and understand information with the assistance of modern AI.
+**StudyMate** transforms your study materials into an interactive, searchable knowledge space, helping you learn, recall, and understand information with the assistance of modern AI.